CraftSpider/dpytest/docs/tutorials/using_pytest.rst

 Make sure your tests take a parameter with the exact same name as the fixture, pytest runs them based on name, including capitalization.

-- I get an instance of my bot, but it just gets stuck / doesn't do anything when I ``await``

-Make sure you passed ``event_loop`` to your bot when creating it.
-Pytest-asyncio does not necessarily use the default event loop, so your bot may not actually be running.

 --------------------